My honest, non-sponsored review of the Vitruvian Trainer+

 • It might be because I didn’t spend a ton of time with them, or that Vitruvian is target athletes a lot more than I thought, but the trainers are all business.
 Usually fitness coaches for consumers have a blend of encouragement/anecdotes/rare, bizarre comment that gives you an interesting insight into the inner working of their mind but not here, and I missed that more than I thought I would.

 • The box came severely beat up, and there’s no instructions for putting everything back in the box to ship.
 Hopefully I did it right but I took photos of packing everything in case this turns into A Whole Situation™️ between me, Vitruvian, UPS, and the shipping insurer.
+(Update: it was fine)

 Not having shipping insurance with the same company is annoying but it saves you a ton of money and Pirate Ship is easier to use than carrier websites anyway…matey.